 No single professional can have a full picture of a child or young person's needs and circumstances.
 If children, young people and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action.
 To fulfil this responsibility effectively, all staff will make sure their approach is child centred.
 This means that they will always consider what is in the best interests of the child.
-We recognise that Students at alternative provision and those missing education are potentially at greater risk of harm.
+We recognise that Student's at alternative provision and those missing education are potentially at greater risk of harm.

-The Department for Education (DfE) 'Keeping Children Safe in Education' (September 2023), states safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:
+The Department for Education (DfE) 'Keeping Children Safe in Education' (September 2024), states safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:

-- Protecting children from maltreatment - Preventing impairment of children's health or development, - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and - Taking action to enable all children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes

-We have statutory policies in place that link to safeguarding and promoting the welfare of our students and these include: First Aid, Health and Safety, Equality, Data Protection, Capability of staff, Complaints, Attendance, Exclusions, Managing Allegations, Safer Recruitment, Premises management, Special Education Needs (SEN), Children Looked After (CLA), Behaviour, Staff discipline, Conduct and grievance, Children with health needs who cannot attend school, Designated teacher for looked-after and previously looked-after children, Sex and relationships education and Medical conditions.
+We have statutory policies in place that link to safeguarding and promoting the welfare of our students and these include: First Aid, Health and Safety, Equality, Data Protection, Capability of staff, Complaints, Attendance, Exclusions, Managing Allegations, Premises management, Special Education Needs (SEN), Children Looked After (CLA), Behaviour, Staff discipline, Conduct and grievance, Children with health needs who cannot attend school, Designated teacher for looked-after and previously looked-after children, Sex and relationships education and Medical conditions.
 Details of these are contained in standalone policies and can be requested or accessed via our website.
-We also refer to a number of additional safeguarding guidance documents which the DfE issues.
+We also refer to a number of additional safeguarding guidance documents which the DfE issue.